HappyAreaBean/BeanStart/README.md

 * One time override the jar file with a simple command line!
 (Great for testing, develpment!)
 * Human readable window title to provides more readability
 * Want to auto restart?
 We do it for you for a single yes/no option!
-* Full detailed information when you start!
-For example, java version, jvm startup command, memory info, jar file, etc.
+* Full detailed information when you start
+  * Java version
+  * Jvm startup command
+  * Memory info
+  * Jar file

 ---

-# How to one time override the jar file?
+# How to override the jar file?

 The override command format: